Indefinite backpack travel

 Outdoor gear

-The stuff I toss in my backpack for lengthy hiking trips, like 400 miles of the PCT or various mountains around the US and Mexico.
-I haven’t done any trips outside of weekend hikes recently though, and most of this gear needs to be upgraded to be more ultralight.
+The stuff I toss in my backpack for lengthy hiking trips, like parts of the PCT or mountains around the US and Mexico.
+I haven’t done any trips outside of weekend hikes recently so most of this gear needs to be upgraded to be more ultralight.

 The most difficult part about traveling with backpacking gear is keeping it airport-friendly.
 Knives, fuel, tent stakes, and tent/trekking poles aren’t allowed in carry-on, and while carbon fiber stakes and poles can usually sneak through, it’s not reliable.

-This setup weighs 5lbs/2.3kg and should drop to 3.5lbs/1.5kg with the mentioned upgrades.
+This setup weighs 4.4lbs/2kg and should drop to 3.5lbs/1.5kg with the mentioned upgrades.
 When optimized for volume, a full UL backpacking setup can use less than 10L of bag space.

 • 3F UL Gear tent.
 The best affordable ultralight tent ($70 when I bought it).
 I eventually want to replace it, but my commitment to staying compact in addition to ultralight rules out most UL tents as they’re typically made out of bulky DCF.
 The Lofoten 2 is appealing but I’m hoping eventually I’ll find the time and resources to build my own.